-Where can you get cumin seeds?
-They’re likely to be very expensive in major grocery stores because they’re not a common ingredient used in American cooking.
-I got mine from Whole Foods in the bulk spices section, which is nice because I was able to buy a tablespoon or so at a time.
+Cumin seeds are usually very expensive in major grocery stores because they’re not a common ingredient used in American cooking.
+Instead, check the bulk spices section at stores like Whole Foods, which is also nice because you can buy a tablespoon or so at a time.
 If you have any international markets in your area, especially those specializing in Indian food, you can probably find them there for a steal.
 I hope you can get your hands on some because they’re SO good!

 - 1 Tbsp butter ($0.11)